RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 	-n --nIndividuals | Was used to set the number of individuals in the input BAM files.
 Now each BAM file is assumed to contain data from only one individual
 	-p --ploidy | Was used to set the ploidy of the samples in the BAM files.
 Now this is fixed at 2.
+	--dataType | Was used to distinguish between individual, trio and pooled sequencing datasets

 .. _specifying_calling_regions: